 - Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
 Sentinel-2 can also deliver information for emergency services.
-Sentinel-2A was launched on 23 June 2015 and Sentinel-2B will follow in the second half of 2016.
+Sentinel-2A was launched on 23 June 2015 and Sentinel-2B will follow in 2017.

 - Sentinel-4 is a payload devoted to atmospheric monitoring that will be embarked upon a Meteosat Third Generation-Sounder (MTG-S) satellite in geostationary orbit.

 Sentinel-5 is a payload that will monitor the atmosphere from polar orbit aboard a MetOp Second Generation satellite.

 - Sentinel-5 Precursor satellite mission is being developed to reduce data gaps between Envisat, in particular the Sciamachy instrument, and the launch of Sentinel-5.
 This mission will be dedicated to atmospheric monitoring.